capeswords/capeswords.github.io/_pages/dussack.md

 * As soon as blades meet, B steps out left with left foot toward opponent and cut with short edge outside his right arm at his head from the left. (end in left stier)
 * A parries
 * B quickly High cuts strong at A's face while stepping back with left foot.

+### Device: Break opponent's parry from above and below

 ## Norling Workshop